Original Date AnnouncedJune 28, 2018

 2021.09.30 Guidelines for the Enforcement of Civil Immigration Law

-On September 30, 2021, DHS Secretary Mayorkas issued a memorandum explaining that ICE should use prosecutorial discretion to focus its enforcement on individuals who pose a threat to national security, public safety, and border security.
+On September 30, 2021, DHS Secretary Mayorkas issued a memorandum explaining that DHS should use prosecutorial discretion to focus enforcement on individuals who pose a threat to national security, public safety, and border security.
 The memo contextualizes this prioritization with analysis of the undocumented population within the U.S., the executive's discretion in this area, and the need to protect against civil rights and civil liberties abuses.

 This guidance will go into effect on November 29, 2021.View Document